RNtag12/AWS-IAM/README.md

 <h1>AWS Identity and Access Management(IAM)</h1>

 <h2> Project Description</h2>
+This project is realized using AWS management console.
 AWS-IAM is a web service for managing users and user permissions in AWS.
 This project will demonstrate inspecting IAM policies, adding users to groups with specific capabilities enabled, using the IAM sign-in URL and experimenting with the effects of policies on service access.
 <br />